 What can cats not eat?
-Cats re obligated carnivores.
-They have evolved eating a diet of prey, which involves meat, bones, muscle and fat.
+Cats are obligated carnivores.
+They have evolved eating a diet of prey, which involves meat, bones, muscle, and fat.
 As they evolved, they also started to change their diet.
-Now they are eating cat food we feed them, apart from the occasional mouse or bird they catch from time to time if they go outside!
+Now they eat cat food we feed them, apart from the occasional mouse or bird they catch from time to time if they go outside!

-This evolution from carnivores and hunters to your sweet, curious and playful kitty, have created a toll on their digestive systems, and sometimes your cat will eat something that his or her system will not process properly, which might damage your cat´s health on the long run.
+This evolution from carnivores and hunters to your sweet, curious and playful kitty has created a toll on their digestive systems.
+Sometimes your cat will eat something that its system will not process correctly, which might damage your cat’s health in the long run.

-No matter how much your furry friend gives you the irresistible eye´s look in order to beg for what you are eating.
+No matter how much your furry friend gives you irresistible eye’s, looking to beg for what you eat.
 These are foods that cats can not eat.

 Cats that have consumed toxic amounts of alcohol will show symptoms shortly after the ingestion.
 These could be: